NotAShelf/nvf/docs/manual/try-it-out.md

 `Nix` configuration by default provides LSP/diagnostic support for Nix alongisde a set of visual and functional plugins.
 By running `nix run .#`, which is the default package, you will build Neovim with this config.

-#### Tidal {#sec-configs-tidal}

-Tidal is an alternative config that adds vim-tidal on top of the plugins from the Nix configuration.

 #### Maximal {#sec-configs-maximal}